 Other examples of the effectiveness of this partnership include the multi-agency MAPS, Offender Management Plan and the Family Safety Framework.

 The ongoing success of the Adelaide Pre-Release Centre has a focus on establishing successful partnerships with the private sector to offer prisoners employment opportunities prior to release.

 The department has established a successful Aboriginal Elders visitation program which sees a team of Elders visiting a number of prisons.
 This program has been well received by the Elders and the prisoners, and has assisted prisoners to maintain contact with community.

 In addition, the department has an established Community Grants program that promotes innovative partnerships with the not-for-profit sector.

 The department is also dedicated to contributing to the state strategic priority of building safe and healthy communities.
-And in this regard, has entered a three year strategic partnership with the South Australian Health and Medical Research Institute (SAHMRI) Wellbeing and Resilience Centre to measure and build wellbeing and resilience across the workforce and to measure and build the wellbeing and resilience of female and male prisoners.
+And in this regard, entered a strategic partnership with the South Australian Health and Medical Research Institute (SAHMRI) Wellbeing and Resilience Centre to measure and build wellbeing and resilience across the workforce and to measure and build the wellbeing and resilience of female and male prisoners.